fransvanbuul/gc-wien/README.md

 # gc-wien
-GiftCard demo application as live coded at DDD/Microservices Vienna on 3 May 2018
+GiftCard demo application as live coded at DDD/Microservices Vienna on 3 May 2018.
+Tech stack: Axon 3, Spring Boot, front-end using Vaadin

 ## Running this application